 It was on June 6, 1944, that the largest military operation in the history of the world took place.

-Eisenhower ended his letter stating, “I have full confidence in your courage, devotion to duty and skill in battle.
+Eisenhower ended his letter by stating, “I have full confidence in your courage, devotion to duty, and skill in battle.
 We will accept nothing less than full Victory!
 Good Luck!
 And let us beseech the blessing of Almighty God upon this great and noble undertaking.”

 Eisenhower expected victory … but he carefully warned his troops of the reality that it would not come easily because the enemy was savage!

 As we come to the conclusion of this age, the spiritual battles are intensifying.
 In our spiritual warfare, we truly face a battle-hardened enemy who fights with savagery – ignoring the enemy is foolish and will lead to our defeat.
 Overestimating him, however, is the opposite error, for "Greater is He that is within me than he that is in the world"; and we are assured by the word of God and His spirit within us that victory awaits us.

 C.S.
 Lewis once said, “There are two equal and opposite errors into which our race can fall about the devils.
 One is to disbelieve in their existence.
 The other is to believe and to feel an excessive and unhealthy interest in them.
 They themselves are equally pleased by both errors and hail a materialist or a magician with the same delight.”

 Our daily battles may be subtle, obvious, or brutal; but for most of us they aren't easy, and luck will not figure into our success.
 What we need will be the courage that faith inspires, and the perseverance which God will bless.
 The word of God is our sword, along with the rest of the armor [Ephesians 6:11-18] needed to walk in His victory.
 We simply must press on and press through… the glory of that D-Day victory will pale in comparison with ours, which will stand for eternity.
 So be reminded this day … at the end of the Book, “We win!”